lorocks/RemoteHealthMonitoring/README.md

 <br>
 Jobs are scheduled to run the Machine Learning analysis daily and to remove any useless data.
 <br>
+The website is built using the Django framework.

 # Extra Features
 An alert system has built to notify doctors of any emergency situation with the patient, through email and website notifications.